SenseNet/sensenet/docs/sensenet-components.md

 Speed up your development process and focus on your business logic (either in a custom import or migration tool, or a rich WPF desktop client)!

 ![sensenet .Net client](https://github.com/SenseNet/sn-resources/raw/master/images/sn-components/sn-components_netclient.png "sensenet .Net client")

+<a name="Workspaces"></a>
+## Workspaces
+The [Workspaces component](https://github.com/SenseNet/sn-workspaces) is useful for document management or project-oriented scenarios.
+It gives you predefined workspace structures and dashboards to help organizing different types of content that are related to a project or a client in a unified environment.

+<a name="Workflow"></a>
+## Workflow
+Integrating **Windows Workflow Foundation (WWF 4.5)** into sensenet ECM provides many possibilities for creating content-driven workflows.
+The [Workflow component](https://github.com/SenseNet/sn-workflow) adds a robust and customizable workflow engine to sensenet ECM.